CAMP Reunion 2024

 After a great lunch at the Kline Dining Commons (plus unlimited scoops of delicious local ice cream), the CAMPers split up again into CSC and SEC for Computer Science and Art, respectively.

-Computer Science at CAMP is different from the kinds of “coding classes” that many middle-school students take online.
-The CAMP instructors choose to focus on the underlying properties of computers and the instructions that humans feed into them.
+Computer Science at CAMP focuses on the underlying properties of computers and the instructions that humans feed into them.
 Understanding binary (strings of 0’s and 1’s that encode base-10 numbers), as well as logical operators (NOT, AND, OR, etc.), sets the foundation for the CAMPers to learn any programming language they choose in the future.
 With those two concepts in mind, the CSC group started working with truth tables to put it all together.

 Meanwhile, the SEC group made progress on their Spot It! decks, adding the symbols they designed to index cards.